-EDFL 539 Early Childhood and Elementary Reading Practicum 2 hours.
-Offered fall and spring.
-The reading practicum will pro-
+EDFL 539 Early Childhood and Elementary Reading Practicum

 2 hours.
 Offered fall and spring.
 The reading practicum will provide a context in which to apply methods, assessment techniques, and teaching strategies in a school setting.
 It will also provide opportunity for an observation of a reading program in application.
 The practicum setting must include assessment, teaching, and evaluation of students at both authorization levels.
+Pass/No Pass

-Pass/No Pass Prerequisites: EDFL 530 History and Foundations of Literacy Learning; EDFS 531 Analysis of Reading and Writing Assessments; EDFL 532 Advanced Strategies in Literacy Instruction; EDFL 538 Organization of Reading Programs; or by permission.
+Prerequisites: EDFL 530 History and Foundations of Literacy Learning; EDFS 531 Analysis of Reading and Writing Assessments; EDFL 532 Advanced Strategies in Literacy Instruction; EDFL 538 Organization of Reading Programs; or by permission.